 Để dịch thông tin này, chọn ngôn ngữ ở đầu trang.

-By getting people vaccinated, we can save lives, reduce the spread, and begin to reverse the harms caused to mental health and economic stability as a result of necessary community restrictions.
+By getting people vaccinated and boosted, we can save lives, reduce the spread, and begin to reverse the harms caused by the pandemic.

-- The COVID-19 vaccine is available to people 5 years and older who live or work in Washington state regardless of immigration status, insurance or income.
-Only the Pfizer vaccine is authorized for 5-17 year-olds.
+- The COVID-19 vaccine is available to people 6 months and older who live or work in Washington state regardless of immigration status, insurance or income.

 - Enter your zip code at Vaccinelocator.doh.wa.gov to find available appointments.